 Faced with these substantial hits, Florida is likely to issue bonds in the spring to expand its pre-event bond proceeds to prepare for another Milton-sized hurricane, said Moody's Vice President Denise Rappmund.

-Ben Watkins, director of the Florida Division of Bond Finance, did not immediately respond to a request for comment.
+Ben Watkins, director of the Florida Division of Bond Finance, said it's "too early to assess the need" for a bond issuance.

 The state government also said the hurricanes' impact on the general fund is an estimated $2.3 billion.